-So, now we have hiked the Sentiero Azzurro through all five Cinque Terre villages!
-And it’s time to look what Monterosso is like.
+So, now we have completed the Sentiero Azzurro hike through all five Cinque Terre villages!
+Time to look what Monterosso is like.

 Monterosso, Cinque Terre Village No 5.

-From the old town of Monterosso you walk to the train station and the pebble beach in front of it through a short tunnel.
-You can see the beach and the tunnel in the picture below.
+From the old town of Monterosso you will get to the train station and the pebble beach in front of it through a short tunnel.
+You can see the beach and the tunnel in the picture below:

 Our Little House in Manarola

-I will end this Cinque Terre post with one more sunset view from our little house in Manarola.
+I will end this Cinque Terre post with one more sunset from our little house in Manarola.
 Hope to be back in Cinque Terre and Manarola some day.